Parklife 2027

 You might not need all of that.
 If everyone is already sorted on the same weekend ticket and one person is paying, a simple checklist may be enough.
 The app earns its keep when friends are split across products, budgets, sellers, travel choices or resale fallbacks and the buyer needs the answer quickly.

 The chat can keep the fun stuff: lineup arguments, where to meet, afters ideas, weather opinions and the tiny burst of joy when someone actually gets through.
-It should not be the only place where the buyer is hunting for a budget, a ticket type, a travel pass decision and whether the 17-year-old is sorted.
+Keep the budget, ticket type, travel-pass decision and 17-year-old supervision note somewhere calmer, so the buyer is not scrolling for them at checkout.

 This is one way we help